Command-line options

 If you don't know what features to include in the configuration file, the autofeature sub-command can generate the configuration for you based on the historical data you have.

-if the --model <name> option is not given, then Metarank will train all the defined models sequentially.
+--model <name>option is not given, then Metarank will train all the defined models sequentially.

 While training the model, Metarank will split your data into train/validation datasets with the following supported splitting strategies: